tristar2001/vim-cide/README.md

   * Execute :PluginInstall

 # Configuration
-* The following global variables can be configured from .vimrc or \_vimrc Note this step is optional.
-And it's usually needed when any of the following commands (like find.exe) is not in searchable paths
+* The following global variables can be configured from .vimrc or \_vimrc .

+Note this step is **optional**.
+And it's usually needed when any of the following commands (like find.exe) is not present in any searchable path.

 ```vim
 " C-IDE configuration